|Module [Module Number]||Schwerpunktmodul Seminar Information Systems l [1277SMSI01] |

 Venue: Online sessions (e.g., zoom).
 At the point of writing, I cannot say whether we are able and allowed to meet in person.
 The current plan facilitates both, an entire virtual experience or a hybrid mode where we meet in person in June in a sufficiently large lecture hall.
 I trust that we will have clarity about this as the course starts.
 I will keep registered students informed about details via ILIAS.

 - Paper Summary (20%) - you are expected to write a clear and concise one-page summary of the article that has been assigned to you.
 In addition, you are expected to read two more papers within your topic domain, so that you can lead an online discussion.
 You are expected to read the summary articles or the papers of the additional topic domains within this course, so that you can participate in online discussions.

 - Study Protocol OR Short Paper (30%) – Given the current you are expected to develop and write a study protocol (3-5 pages).
-You will also be assigned two study protocols of your peers that you review, so that you can lead and contribute to online discussions.
+You will also be assigned two study protocols/short paper of your peers that you review, so that you can lead and contribute to online discussions.
 In the case of short paper presentation, you are expected to develop and present your (preliminary) results (approximately 10 min).

-- Seminar paper (50%) - departing from your initial study protocol and the feedback received, you are expected to hand in a seminar research paper.
+- Seminar paper (50%) - departing from your initial study protocol and the feedback received on your preliminary results, you are expected to hand in a seminar research paper.
 This work contains (1) a clear and concise introduction that motivates the research, (2) a review of the state-of-the-literature, defining central terms, (3) document your research approach in a transparent, yet concise way, (4) present and discuss your developed results and (5) give an outlook toward future research needs.